Margarita: Popularity

 Pour over crushed ice, stir.
 Rub the rim of a stem glass with rind of lemon or lime, spin in salt—pour, and sip.

 It was further popularized by the 1977 song "Margaritaville" by Jimmy Buffett.
 In 2004 it was described as "the most popular mixed drink in America".
-It was used in the title of the 1983 single "Margarita Time" by the English rock band Status Quo and was the inspiration for the cover artwork.
+It was used in the title of the 1983 single "Marguerita Time" by the British rock band Status Quo and was the inspiration for the cover artwork.

 The margarita may be popular because it includes salt, sweet, and sour flavors.